Charles E W Bean, Diaries, AWM38 3DRL 606/20/1 - November 1915 - Part 1

 punished.
 I have seen it a Mena

-where I ∧shared was in Fosters room
+where I was in shared Fosters room

 when he ws Camp Commandant